-Reducing branch candidates.
+Reducing Branch Candidates.
 Although GORDON is capable of pursuing all branches in ActionScript code, narrowing down the candidates speeds up the process and limits the possibility of breaking the semantics of a sample.
-Often, web-based attacks are tailored towards specific browser environments and thus only trigger malicious activity upon checking for the correct target environment [35, 58].
+Often, webbased attacks are tailored towards specific browser environments and thus only trigger malicious activity upon checking for the correct target environment [27, 44].
 The conditional jumps underlying these checks provide excellent candidates for our guided execution, as they usually lead to a malware sample's payload and are likely to be mutually exclusive, therefore reducing the risk of semantic side-effects.

-To restrict our analysis to these conditional jumps, we implement a taint-tracking mechanism into GORDON that propagates taint from environment-identifying data sources to conditional jumps.
-In the scope of Flash-based malware, such data typically originates from the System.capabilities and flash.system.Capabilities data structures for ActionScript 2 and 3, respectively.
+To restrict our analysis to these conditional jumps, we implement a tainttracking mechanism that propagates taint from environment-identifying data sources to conditional jumps.
+In the scope of Flash-based malware, such data typically originates from the System.capabilities and flash.system.Capabilities data structures available in ActionScript 2 and 3, respectively.
 To track the data flow across built-in functions, we conservatively taint the result whenever at least one of the input arguments is tainted.
-Note that for simplicity, we do not consider implicit data-flow and control dependencies in our implementation [see 10, 42] but leave this for future work.
+Note that for simplicity, we do not consider implicit data-flow and control dependencies in our implementation [see 8, 31] but leave this for future work.